If your swarm looks like the above picture, or perhaps like this:

 Normally we charge £20 callout as this could involve returning in the evening to collect the flying bees, but this is open to discussion with the collector.

-Using an extended swarm catcher, it appears nothing is too difficult for one of our Intrepid Sevenoaks Team!!
+Using an extended swarm catcher and standing on a raised pallet, it appears nothing is too difficult for one of our Intrepid Sevenoaks Team!!

 Examples of swarms collected by the Sevenoaks Team in PDF format can be downloaded by clicking the link below: